sherlockblaze/blog/source/_posts/linux/how-linux-works/The-Big-Picture-Of-Linux.md

 ### Conclusion

-User processes make up the envirnoment that you directly interact with, the kernel manages processes and hardware.
+User processes make up the environment that you directly interact with, the kernel manages processes and hardware.
 Both the kernel and processes reside in memory.

 ### Recommended Reading